leppekja/IRS-990-DAFs/README.md

 - [What is the Schedule I?](#what-is-the-schedule-i)
 - [Resources](#resources)

 ## Overview

 Donor Advised Funds (DAF) are some of the largest nonprofit organizations in the world, distributing billions of dollars to NGOs each year.
-This project attempts to map and analyze the flow of these funds from DAFs to NGOs.
+This project attmpts to map and analyze the flow of these funds from DAFs to NGOs.
 DAFs are required to report any cumulative grants greater than $5,000 in the IRS 990 Form Schedule I. This project also attempts to demonstrate the validity of open source data projects for the nonprofit sector.

 ### Example Use Cases

 - Identify which nonprofits obtain the most grants from donor-advised funds.
 - Identify top donor-advised funds
 - Examine various measures of grant spread, i.e., how diverse are the grantees across organization size, geographic area, mission or cause, etc.

 ### Step 1
 ##### COMPLETE